Sally Mann: Personal life

 Mann, born and raised in Virginia, is the daughter of Robert Munger and Elizabeth Munger.
-In Mann's introduction for her book Immediate Family, she "expresses stronger memories for the black woman, Virginia Carter, who oversaw her upbringing than for her own mother".
+In Mann's introduction for her book Immediate Family, she "expresses stronger memories for the black woman, Virginia (Gee-Gee) Carter, who oversaw her upbringing, than for her own mother".
 Elizabeth Munger was not a big part of Mann's life, and Elizabeth said "Sally may look like me, but inside she's her father's child."
-Virginia (Gee-Gee) Carter, born in 1894, raised Mann and her two brothers and was an admirable woman.
+Virginia Carter, born in 1894, raised Mann and her two brothers and was an admirable woman.
 "Left with six children and a public education system for which she paid taxes but which forbade classes for black children beyond the seventh grade, Gee-Gee managed somehow to send each of them to out-of-state boarding schools and, ultimately, to college."
 Virginia Carter died in 1994.

 In 1969 Sally met Larry Mann, and in 1970 they married.
-Larry Mann is an attorney and, before practicing law, he was a blacksmith.
-Larry was diagnosed with muscular dystrophy around 1996.
-They live together in their home which they built on Sally's family's farm in Lexington, Virginia.

-They have three children together: Emmett (born 1979), who took his own life in 2016, after a life-threatening car collision and a subsequent battle with schizophrenia, and who for a time served in the Peace Corps; Jessie (born 1981), who herself is an artist; and Virginia (born 1985), a lawyer.
+Larry Mann is an attorney.
+Before practicing law, he was a blacksmith.
+Around 1996 Larry was diagnosed with muscular dystrophy.
+The couple live together in their home which they built on Sally's family's farm in Lexington, Virginia.
+They have three children together.
+Emmett (born 1979) served for a time in the Peace Corps.
+He died by suicide in 2016 after battling schizophrenia following a life-threatening car collision.
+Jessie (born 1981) became an artist.
+Virginia (born 1985) became a lawyer.

 Mann is passionate about endurance horse racing.
 In 2006, her Arabian horse ruptured an aneurysm while she was riding him.
 In the horse's death throes, Mann was thrown to the ground, the horse rolled over her, and the impact broke her back.
-It took her two years to recover from the accident and during this time, she made a series of ambrotype self-portraits.
+It took her two years to recover from the accident.
+During this time, she made a series of ambrotype self-portraits.
 These self-portraits were on view for the first time in November 2010 at the Virginia Museum of Fine Arts as a part of Sally Mann: the Flesh and the Spirit.